DavidAmunga/spotiprofile/README.md

-## Spotify NodeJS API
+## Spotify App

-This is the NodeJS API for the Spotiprofile Client
+This is the Backend API and Frontend for the Spotiprofile Client